 Medical billing and coding is an integral part of your revenue cycle management.
 It not only concentrates on posting accurate payments but invariable increase the collection of your facility as well.
-Today, most medical facilities, solo practitioners, healthcare units and clinics employ dedicated medical billing and coding companies to optimize the entire income cycle.
+Today, most medical facilities, solo practitioners, healthcare units, and clinics employ dedicated medical billing and coding companies to optimize the entire income cycle.
 This way, they can fully concentrate on their core undertaking, while the experts at charging do their job.

-In simple terms, Durable Medical Equipment refers to wheelchairs, braces, shower chairs and other assisted living equipment needed by the patients.
+In simple terms, Durable Medical Equipment refers to wheelchairs, braces, shower chairs, and other assisted living equipment needed by the patients.
 These gears are generally purchased as an outpatient entity.

 Preapproval in DME billing is critical

 It does not matter if your patients are insured through Medicare, Medicaid, and Workers’ Compensation or through a private insurance carrier.
-Almost all DME claims must be pre-approved prior to submission of the medical billing claims.
+Almost all DME claims must be pre-approved prior to the submission of the medical billing claims.

 Many of these policies have strict guidelines, which must be followed in order for the DME medical billing claim to be reimbursed.
 Some providers will require that the DME be purchased through their own sources and have a listing of specified providers.
 Many HMOs are very strict about the DME they will reimburse a medical billing claim for.

 Keep in mind that documentation and pre-approval is the key.
 And when you think you have enough, go for one more item to make sure you have a strong claim.

 Do remember that Durable Medical Equipment is one of the stringent and watched aspects of medical billing and coding.
 This is due to the amount of fraud that has been committed by dishonest people.

 Here are some important guidelines for handing your DME medical billing claims: